 On December 31, 2019, Delek entered into a term loan credit and guaranty agreement (the "Agreement") with Bank Hapoalim B.M. ("BHI") as the administrative agent.
 Pursuant to the Agreement, on December 31, 2019, Delek borrowed \$40.0 million (the "BHI Term Loan").
 The interest rate under the Agreement is equal to LIBOR plus a margin of 3.00%.
-The Agreement has a current maturity of December 31, 2022 and requires quarterly loan amortization payments of \$0.1 million, commencing March 31, 2020.
-Proceeds may be used for general purposes.
+The Agreement has a maturity date of December 31, 2022 and requires quarterly loan amortization payments of \$0.1 million, commencing March 31, 2020.
+Proceeds may be used for general corporate purposes.
 The Agreement has an accordion feature that allows increasing the term loan to maximum size of \$100.0 million, subject to receiving increased or new commitments from lenders and the satisfaction of certain other conditions precedent.
 Any such additional borrowings must be completed by December 31, 2021.
+On December 30, 2020, we amended the BHI Term Loan to modify one of the required quarterly financial covenant metrics; there were no other changes as a result of this amendment.

-At December 31, 2019, the weighted average borrowing rate under the term loan was approximately 4.80% comprised entirely of a LIBOR borrowing and the principal amount outstanding thereunder was \$40.0 million.
-As of December 31, 2019, the effective interest rate related to the BHI Term Loan was 5.31%.
+At December 31, 2020, the weighted average borrowing rate under the term loan was approximately 3.15% comprised entirely of a LIBOR borrowing and the principal amount outstanding thereunder was \$39.6 million.
+As of December 31, 2020, the effective interest rate related to the BHI Term Loan was 3.58%.